 Advanced Musicianship: Wind/Percussion

-Advanced Musicianship is a semi-independent study and runs concurrent with Wind Ensemble.
+Advanced Musicianship is a semi-independent study and runs concurrently with Wind Ensemble.
 This course is designed specifically for students with a high level of musical knowledge, experience, and ambition.
-Students must be able to play a wind or percussion instrument at an advanced level and also exhibit a high level of motivation.
+Students must be able to play a woodwind or brass instrument at an advanced level and also exhibit a high level of motivation.
 In addition to performance with the Wind Ensemble, students will study important solo literature and research famous composers and performers who were influential in the development or expansion of their instrument.
 Private lessons are strongly encouraged.
-Two years of prior high school wind ensemble experience and teacher recommendation are required.
+Two years of prior high school wind ensemble experience and teacher recommendation is required.

 Advanced Musicianship: Strings